throwaway96/dejavuln-autoroot/README.md

 > firmware if you want to be able to root your TV.

-While it has not yet been released, LG is testing patched firmware for several 2023 OTAIDs (W23O, W23H, and W23P: all 2023 OLEDs and more).
+While it has not yet been released, LG is testing patched firmware for several 2023 OTAIDs (W23O, W23H, W23P, W23A: all 2023 OLEDs and more).
 It is likely that DejaVuln will be patched in any firmware with a webOS version of 8.4.x (codename number1-namtok).

 I expect to see patched firmware for most webOS 4.5+ OTAIDs start rolling out